 Good news for us, as getting lost is permanently on our itinerary.
 Here's are some of the highlights of Aachen we found while wandering — er, getting lost — in the back streets of Charlemagne's chosen city.

 Visiting Aachen: Travel Planning

-Aachen Cathedral: It’s free to enter the Dom (Cathedral), but officials request visitors to donate a more than reasonable €1 if they wish to take photos inside (like this 360-degree panorama).
+Aachen Cathedral: It’s free to enter the Dom (Cathedral), but officials request visitors to donate a more than reasonable €1 if they wish to take photos inside.
 If you'd like to take a tour, you should consider booking in advance with the Cathedral Information Office (Johannes-Paul-II-Str.).
 On the day of our arrival, Aachen Cathedral tours had already sold out.
 The ticket for the Cathedral Treasury (Schatzkammer) is €5.

 Aachen's Rathaus (City Hall): The Rathaus is used today for exhibitions instead of the coronation banquets of kings, meaning that it's open to ordinary members of the public like us (with €5 admission).
 When we visited, it had been hosting Places of Power, one of the three Charlemagne exhibits running in Aachen to mark the 1,200-year anniversary of Charlemagne's death.